 Illustration by Lauren W. BEchelli

 Incorporating and transforming an actual U.S. Army Huey that had been shot down while on a medical evacuation mission creatively juxtaposes the gratitude that many Americans – the artist Maloney included – feel toward the troops.
-Using the helicopter’s main fuselage as a canvas, the composition will include a “mule pack” of soldier’s duffels, public address speakers and a vinyl wrap of Vietnam Helicopter Squadron names, along with symbolic 1960’s and 70’s pop culture imagery of icons that many soldiers longed for.
+Using the helicopter’s main fuselage as a canvas, the composition includes a “mule pack” of soldier’s duffels, public address speakers and a vinyl wrap of Vietnam Helicopter Squadron names, along with symbolic 1960’s and 70’s pop culture imagery of icons that many soldiers longed for.
 Maloney conceptualized the art wrap and worked with his studio assistant Lauren W. Bechelli, who beautifully illustrated his designs.
-The images will run along the helicopter’s tail boom and main cabin area.
-The cockpit will reveal a specially designed time capsule of original veteran’s artifacts, along with the abstract suspension of miscellaneous helicopter parts and instruments that were part of the original aircraft.
+The images run along the helicopter’s tail boom and main cabin area.
+The cockpit reveals a specially designed time capsule of original veteran’s artifacts, along with the abstract suspension of miscellaneous helicopter parts and instruments that were part of the original aircraft.